DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

         - *Hide*: Stealth vs. target(s) Detection; impose Lower Hand on attacks against you by target(s) who failed

+#### Ending Combat

+When the last enemy combatant has been Knocked Out, retreats, or surrenders, Combat is over.
+This ends the turn order, and characters can act independently of turn order.
+Characters do not discard their Target Cards after combat ends.
+This TC represents the character until the next combat is initiated, at which point a new TC is drawn.

 #### Status Conditions

 Some Status Conditions will impact a character over time.
 The duration of each Condition